Geographical Peer Matching for P2P Energy Sharing: Related Work

-All local search-based algorithms, however, assume access to the full list of weights since their starting point is the output of what we referred here as the ``classic greedy'' algorithm.
+All local search-based algorithms, however, assume access to the full list of weights since their starting point is the output of what we referred here as the ``Classic Greedy'' algorithm.
 Also, those algorithms have a time complexity that is exponential in $k$~\cite{chandra2001greedy}.
 In~\cite{ma2016hypergraph}, computing all the weights was already identified as a computational bottleneck when the number of possible hyperedges is large, proportional to $\mathcal{O}(n^k)$ when there are $n$ nodes in the input hypergraph.
 The authors hence propose a heuristic algorithm specific to their problem that only necessitates to compute $\mathcal{O}(kn^2)$ weights using an algorithm of time-complexity $\mathcal{O}(kn^3)$.
-For the number of computed weights, this matches the same bound shown here when using memoryfull weights and we further reduce it to only $\mathcal{O}(n^2)$ weights while introducing the notion of ``memoryless weights''.
+For the number of computed weights, this matches the same bound shown here when using memoryful weights and we further reduce it to only $\mathcal{O}(n^2)$ weights while introducing the notion of ``memoryless weights'' and exploiting pairwise weights.
 All the algorithms studied in this work have also noticeable smaller time complexities, namely $\mathcal{O}(k n^2)$, $\mathcal{O}(n^2)$ and $\mathcal{O}(n^2\log n)$.
+Note the problem studied here adds three additional constraints to hypergraph matching: requirement for a bipartite solution, spacial constraints and a challenging environment where the weight of a hyperedge is computationally expensive to obtain.

-Note the problem studied here adds three additional constraints to hypergraph matching: requirement for a bipartite solution, spacial constraints and a challenging environment where the weight of a hyperedge is computationally expensive to obtain. \looseness=-1
+Recently, Duvignau and Klasing~\cite{duvignau2023greediness} demonstrated several analytical results for achieving bounded approximations for the assignment problem (\ie{} bipartite graph matching) using greedy algorithms that focus on both producing a good matching while inspecting only $\mathcal{O}(n)$ weights.
+Their analysis assumes that the input graph is processed in an heuristic order where edges associated with higher weights are usually processed earlier by the matching algorithm.
+This completely matches our setting where prosumers with larger renewable resources are more likely to produce more cost-saving benefit, and thus their results entail that formal performance guarantees can also be derived for the heuristic algorithms that we have introduced in \S~\ref{sec:algorithms}.